 AI gives banks a lot of opportunities, but implementing this technology stack can be a real challenge.
 Banks seem to talk about the difficulty and postpone the point of time for doing this.
 There should be ideas on how to spot banks from nagging and thinking of ways to simplify the process of change.

-For example, this first step may be defining the key issues that customers would like to be informed in a short time.
+For example, this first step may be defining the key issues that customers would like to be informed about quickly.
 It can be information about monthly mortgage payments and offering customers valuable advice from an AI assistant.

 Digital transformation is about going mobile.
 We can see these rapid changes in China – Alipay and WeChat are the kings of such services.
 They conduct over ⅔ of all global payment transactions.
 Retail banks have to stay on a competitive edge and do something to offer mobile services to their current customers.

 For example, the implementation of QR code-based mobile payments will make the lives of people much easier.
 And this is very helpful for the tourist industry, where a person can confirm the payment by only holding a smartphone in hands.
 China is the location that drives the change, and it’s useful to use the experience of retail banks and other financial organizations from this country.

 The word “platform” is becoming obsolete, and it seems that people already hate to use it.
 A digital transformation, in this case, will mean moving from a traditional approach to offering banking services to an accessible two-sided marketplace that makes money by bringing buyers and sellers together and driving growth through network effects.

 Bright examples of such digital platforms are eBay, Airbnb, and Uber.
 Amazon and Apple are not fully digital platforms, while Facebook and Google are the ones.
 Their goal is to attract attention and sell it to advertisers.
-If banks start changing their traditional business models and treat their customers another way, there’s a high probability to survival in the next few decades.
+If banks start changing their traditional business models and treat their customers another way, there’s a high probability of survival in the next few decades.